-One common field sobriety test that officers administer to suspected drunk drivers is the one-leg stand test.
+One common field sobriety test that officers administer to suspected drunk drivers is the one-leg stand (OLT).

-There are five behaviors the officer will look for while suspect performs the test:
+There are five behaviors the officer will look for while the suspect performs the one legged stand test:

 › Raising arms for balance

 › Putting foot down